 Board gaming today has turned into a behemoth, with games and strategies becoming ever more complex and in-depth.
 With so many new gamers in the industry, imaginations run wild.
 The traditional view of what a board game is has been completely thrown out the window, the genres and mechanics becoming so intertwined that it can be hard to figure out “What’s in the box?”

-To help guide you we’ve compiled a list of the most common types of board games that players will find and what to expect from them.
+There’s been such a huge influx of ways to play so we’ve compiled a list of some of the most common types of board games players will find, and some of the newer mechanics that new players won’t be familiar with.
 Have no fear, Game Cows is here!

 - Abstract Strategy Board Games